 - Psilocybe liniformans distinguished by a slimy border exactly under the lamella.

 - Psilocybe fimetaria on the other hand has more of a blue base than other Liberty caps.
 The pointy Liberty cap, as the name implies, has a sharp cap.

 - Stropharia fimetaria ,then there is Psilocybe liniformans.
 These are very rare and occur in the Netherlands.

 They contain the same psychoactive substance as Mexican and Hawaiian mushrooms.
-Even so Liberty caps have another effect.
+Even so it have another effect.
 You could compare the difference in effect as the difference between wine and beer.
 The beverages contain alcohol yet one becomes drunk in a different way from both.
 This is the result of wine or beer containing different substances which give the alcohol another effect.
-In the same way there is also a difference in effect if you compare Liberty caps with other mushrooms containing psilocybin.
+In the same way there is also a difference in effect if you compare it with other mushrooms containing psilocybin.

 Liberty caps are considered to be very friendly mushrooms.
 They are also very social mushrooms.
 In other words when you use them you become empathic, you will chat a lot and frequently become joyful.
 Sometimes there are bouts of uncontrolled laughter.
 In general Liberty caps do not result in strong hallucinations, such as Hawaiian mushrooms can produce.
 However, they can lead to deeper insights.
 Checkout our best quality product and our special LSD liquid and LSD TABS.

 Where to buy Liberty caps in UK.